AutoMapper/AutoMapper/docs/Value-converters.md

 # Value Converters

 Value converters are a cross between [Type Converters](Custom-type-converters.html) and [Value Resolvers](Custom-value-resolvers.html).
 Type converters are globally scoped, so that any time you map from type `Foo` to type `Bar` in any mapping, the type converter will be used.
-Value resolvers are scoped to a single map, and receive the source and destination objects to resolve to a value to map to the destination member.
-Optionally value resolvers can receive the source member as well.
+Value converters are scoped to a single map, and receive the source and destination objects to resolve to a value to map to the destination member.
+Optionally value converters can receive the source member as well.

 In simplified syntax: